ROBERT E. PEOPLES, EMPLOYEE v. CONE MILLS CORPORATION, EMPLOYER, SELF-INSURER

 For all the reasons given above the opinion of the Court of Appeals is modified and affirmed.

-BILLINGS, J., took no part in the consideration or decision of this case.
+Justice BILLINGS took no part in the consideration or decision of this case.

-The claimant here was a 46-year-old man suffering from "moderate pulmonary impairment."
-The majority flatly concedes that "all the evidence tends to show plaintiff is capable of performing the physical requirements" of an "entirely sedentary" job.
-As to the medical evidence in particular, the majority says, "The medical testimony is uncontroverted that plaintiff is capable of this kind of totally sedentary employment.
-His physician, Dr. Kilpatrick, stated: `So long as he is not exposed to physical exertion, then he is perfectly capable of performing a sedentary job.'"
-Indeed, the majority refers to the "uncontradicted testimony by Drs.
-Battigelli and Kilpatrick which, describing plaintiff's condition as a moderate pulmonary impairment, agreed, from a medical standpoint, that plaintiff can perform sedentary employment."
+The claimant here was a 46-year-old man suffering from “moderate pulmonary impairment.”
+The majority flatly concedes that “all the evidence tends to show plaintiff is capable of performing the physical requirements” of an “entirely sedentary” job.
+As to the medical evidence in particular, the majority says, “The medical testimony is uncontroverted that plaintiff is capable of this kind of totally sedentary employment.
+His physician, Dr. Kilpatrick, stated: ‘So long as he is not exposed to physical exertion, then he is perfectly capable of performing a sedentary job.‘” Indeed, the majority refers to the “uncontradicted testimony by Drs.
+Battigelli and Kilpatrick which, describing plaintiff‘s condition as a moderate pulmonary impairment, agreed, from a medical standpoint, that plaintiff can perform sedentary employment.”

 Having established that the claimant here is capable of doing sedentary work, the burden is on the claimant to prove that no such work is available to him.
 The only evidence even remotely pertinent to this question comes from Dr. Thomas K. White, a private psychologist.
-That evidence, as the majority concedes, is only to the effect that claimant "could not undertake significant gainful employment existing in the regional and national economies in significant numbers."
-This was precisely the "finding" of the Commissionthat the claimant "could not undertake significant gainful employment existing in the regional and national economies in significant numbers."
-By no stretch of the imagination can this recitation of the evidence given by Dr. White be considered a proper finding.
-Even if it had been an adequate finding of fact, it does not address the availability of sedentary jobs in the local economy.
-Nor does it speak to jobs that might be available in less than "significant numbers."
+That evidence, as the majority concedes, is only to the effect that claimant “could not undertake significant

-The majority has stretched the record before us beyond the breaking point in stating that "[h]ere the Commission found *811 in effect that because of plaintiff's lack of job skills there is no available sedentary employment for which plaintiff is qualified."
-Most assuredly, it cannot be said that the Commission's recitation of Dr. White's testimony was "in effect" a finding that there is no available sedentary employment for which the claimant is qualified.
+The majority has stretched the record before us beyond the breaking point in stating that “[h]ere the Commission found in effect that because of plaintiff‘s lack of job skills there is no available sedentary employment for which plaintiff is qualified.”
+Most assuredly, it cannot be said that the Commission‘s recitation of Dr. White‘s testimony was “in effect” a finding that there is no available sedentary employment for which the claimant is qualified.

-It is common knowledge that there are numerous sedentary jobs in the economy the parking lot attendant who simply receives money for parking, the factory timekeeper whose only job is to see that incoming and outgoing workers properly punch their time cards, the employee who takes orders by phone, the bank or factory guard who simply clocks people in and out of buildings, the cashier at the car wash, and perhaps a hundred others.
-Having determined that the claimant here is capable of sedentary work, surely it is not too much to ask that someone testify that no such jobs are available locally to this claimant.
+It is common knowledge that there are numerous sedentary jobs in the economy—the parking lot attendant who simply receives money for parking, the factory timekeeper whose only job is to see that incoming and outgoing workers properly punch their time cards, the employee who takes orders by phone, the bank or factory guard who simply clocks people in and out of buildings, the cashier at the car wash, and perhaps a hundred others.
+Having determined that the claimant here is capable of sedentary work, surely it is not tоo much to ask that someone testify that no such jobs are available locally to this claimant.
 This case should be remanded to the Commission for a proper finding regarding the availability of sedentary jobs to Mr. Peoples.